Build a rock for a FastAPI application

 rockcraft init --profile fastapi-framework

-The rockcraft.yaml file will automatically be created in your working directory.
+The rockcraft.yaml file will automatically be created in the project’s working directory.
 Open it in a text editor and check that the name is fastapi-hello-world.
-Ensure that platforms includes the architecture of your host.
-For example, if your host uses the ARM architecture, include arm64 in platforms.
+Ensure that platforms includes the architecture of the host.
+For example, if the host uses the ARM architecture, include arm64 in platforms.

 Note

-For this tutorial, we’ll use the name fastapi-hello-world and assume you are running on an amd64 platform.
-Check the architecture of your system using dpkg --print-architecture.
+For this tutorial, we’ll use the name fastapi-hello-world and assume we’re running on the amd64 platform.
+Check the architecture of the system using dpkg --print-architecture.

 The name, version and platform all influence the name of the generated .rock file.